What is Medicare Part A?

 How do I get Medicare Part A?

 If you already get benefits from Social Security, you'll get Medicare Parts A and Part B automatically when you're first eligible and don't need to sign up.
-Medicare will send you a "Welcome to Medicare" packet 3 months before you turn 65.
+Medicare will send you a "Welcome to Medicare" packet three months before you turn 65.
 You can also contact the Social Security Administration to sign up for Original Medicare.
-You can visit their website at www.ssa.gov.
-Or call toll-free 1-800-772-1213 between 7 a.m. and 7 p.m., Monday through Friday.
+Go to SSA.gov or call toll-free 1-800-772-1213 Monday through Friday from 8 a.m. to 7 p.m.
 TTY users should call 1-800-325-0778.

 Next Steps